CPAN-Security/security.metacpan.org/docs/charter.md

 The _CPANSec_ concerns itself with a limited domain:

 - Distributions published on CPAN, not including dual-life core modules;
-- Improve various aspects of CPAN supply chain security, including the Perl/CPAN toolchains, CPAN/MetaCPAN itself and PAUSE;
+- CPAN supply chain security, Chain-of-Trust infrastructure, and security around the Perl/CPAN toolchain, CPAN/MetaCPAN itself and PAUSE;
-- Address and resolve issues around CPAN distribution metadata and how these are communicated;
+- CPAN distribution metadata and how these are communicated;
-- Explore avenues for emergency security updates on CPAN;
+- Emergency security updates on CPAN;
-- Improve the security culture in CPAN and communities in general;
+- The security culture in CPAN and communities in general;

 For details, please consult the [Projects](#projects) list below.